adrien-legros/rhods-mnist/docs/lab-instructions.md

 ![add-step](./gif/add-step.gif)

-### Enable GPU inside the pipeline

-On the left side navigation bar click on *Runtime Images*.
-Add a new one with the configurations:
-- **Name**: GPU runtime
-- **Image Name**: quay.io/alegros/runtime-image:rhods-mnist-gpu

-Go back to *mnist.pipeline* file.
-Right click on a node (i.e a notebook).
-Open properties.
-Select on the top right *Pipeline Properties*.
-Scroll down and change the default runtime image selecting *GPU runtime*.

 ### Review and add properties

 Right click on the Review step and open the properties panel.
 Note that the default runtime image is already selected and will be used to execute your notebook inside a container on Openshift.